TKA0329/plant-disease-classification/README.md

 ## Next Goals
 1. Push image classification accuracy beyond 75%+ on real-world data
 2. Improve object detection accuracy with further fine-tuning

+## Datasets
+1. **PlantVillage dataset:** Used for training and benchmarking.
+Available at [PlantVillage GitHub](https://github.com/spMohanty/PlantVillage-Dataset.git)
+2. **Real-world images:** Curated from Google Images to test generalization (not included in the repo due to licensing restrictions)